neural-anarchist/neural-anarchist.github.io/_posts/2025-07-15-collision.md

 tags: [Alg, Mechanics, Calculus]
 ---

-Finally, I encountered a physics problem which I can solve intuitively using some math tricks that people use a lot in math olympiads to solve!
+Finally, I encountered a physics problem which I can solve intuitively using some math tricks that people use a lot in math olympiads!

 ## Problem: Optimal Mass for Maximum Energy Transfer in Sequential Collisions